It starts with feeling good about yourself.

-No matter where you are in life the prospect of dating can be filled with anxiety.
+No matter where you are in life the prospect of dating fills you with anxiety.
 If you haven't dated for any length of time it can seem even scarier.
-After the end of a long-term relationship, sometimes there can be a lot of pressure to go out and date and find that new "plus one."
+After the end of a long-term relationship, sometimes there is a lot of pressure to go out and date and find that new "plus one."
 Before you rush out the door, take a moment to read through these tips.
 They should help you turn a scary experience into one that you can enjoy.